 Learn more about COPD risks, symptoms and treatment

 National COPD Action Plan

-In late 2016 the Department for Public Health collaborated with state partners to create a Kentucky COPD Advisory Board.
-The board meets quarterly to address COPD issues in the state.
+In late 2016, the Department for Public Health collaborated with state partners to create a Kentucky COPD Advisory Board.
+The board meets quarterly (March, June, September, December) to address COPD issues in the state.
 The board is currently working on development of a state action plan based on the national action plan.
 Get in touch to learn more and/or join the group.